 A requirement under the Niagara Region budget planning by-law and capital financing policy is that operating costs associated with new capital are budgeted in the year the project is approved in order to ensure all required funding is established.
 Also, it is best practice for housing developments to be self-sustaining once constructed and occupied, meaning that tenant rents collected are sufficient to fund operating and capital requirements of the facility without a levy impact.
-It should be noted that in light of the fact that RHI funding targets vulnerable populations and requires a certain tenant portfolio mix based on all unit rents being based on Rent Geared to Income, the budget for anticipated tenant rents is expected to be sufficient to fund operating costs.
-The Region's current asset management practice is to include, in the operating budget of any new incremental capital asset, a contribution to reserves in accordance with best practice in asset management that ranges from 2-3% based on the useful life of the assets.
+It should be noted that in light of the fact that RHI funding targets vulnerable populations and requires a certain tenant portfolio mix based on all unit rents being based on Rent Geared to Income, the budget for anticipated tenant rents is expected to be sufficient to fund operating budget of any new incremental capital asset, a contribution to reserves in accordance with best practice in asset management that ranges from 2-3% based on the useful life of the assets.
 The budget for tenant rents will fund \$64,000 (0.6%) transfer to capital reserves leaving a shortfall of approximately \$163,000 per year which staff will make best efforts to address in the 2022 budget.